aws/eks-anywhere/docs/content/en/docs/concepts/eksapackages.md

   Explanation of the process of managing curated packages in an EKS Anywhere cluster
 ---

-EKS Anywhere Curated Packages is a management system for installation, configuration and maintenance of additional components for your Kubernetes applications.
+EKS Anywhere Curated Packages is a management system for installation, configuration and maintenance of additional components for your Kubernetes cluster.
 Examples of these components may include Container Registry, Ingress, and LoadBalancer, etc.

-## Overview
 The major components of EKS Anywhere Curated Packages are the package controller, the package build artifacts and the command line interface.
 The package controller will run in a pod in an EKS Anywhere cluster.
 The package controller will manage the lifecycle of packages tested and maintained by EKS Anywhere.

 ## Package controller